MahBadran93/ROS_Project/README.md

 </p>
 <br><br>

-**Task2 Mapping** <br>
+**Task2: Mapping** <br><br>
 To start the autonomus navigation process, the robot must have a map of the environment to be able to recognize objects, walls where it will allow the robot to plann trajectories through environment. <br>
 In order to construct a map : <br>
 1- We need to use **gmapping** package and run **slam_gmapping** node.
     This node is implementing the gmapping **SLAM** algorithm.
-It creates a 2D map of the environment using the data the Robot is providing during movement like       laser data, in which it will be transformed to an Occumaoncy Grid Map (GOM) data format (**nav_msgs/OccupancyGrid.msg**) where it represents a 2-D grid map and each cell of the grid represents the occupancy ( if the cell is completely occupied or completely free). <br>
+It creates a 2D map of the environment using the data the Robot is providing during movement like       laser data, in which it will be transformed to an Occumaoncy Grid Map (OGM) data format (**nav_msgs/OccupancyGrid.msg**) where it represents a 2-D grid map and each cell of the grid represents the occupancy ( if the cell is completely occupied or completely free). <br>
     Start the mapping process by executing this command: <br>
     <**rosrun gmapping slam_gmapping**> <br><br>
 2- In the mapping process, an important tool is used called **RViz**.
 It will help us in visulising th map creation process, it will allow us to see what the robot is covoring from the environment. <br>